ITBE-Lab/MA/README.md

     cmake ..
     make

-On Microsoft Windows MA can be build via the cmake support of Microsoft Visual Studio 2017. \
+On Microsoft Windows, MA can be build via the cmake support of Microsoft Visual Studio 2017. \
 MA is available as command line tool and as graphical user interface application.
 The GUI version is build additionally to the comand line version, if cmake can find support for wxWidgets.

 ### First Steps ...